 All applications are acknowledged either by letter or email.
 If you do not receive an acknowledgment, you can assume that we have not received your application.

 If a grant is made you can expect to receive a cheque within one month of our meeting.
+Please wait until we have told you what the decision on your application is before making a purchase or having any works carried out.

 If we raise queries, we will contact you within one month of our meeting.